-Yes.
-They are usually placed away from the main roads near danger spots such as steep hills and are filled by you local Community Council.
+They are usually placed away from the main roads near danger spots such as steep hills.
 They are there to help all road users, including pedestrians.
 Please do not use the salt on private driveways or paths.

 Request for new salt bins on a back road should be directed to your local community council.

 Do we pre-salt other areas such as schools, offices or car parks?

 How well prepared are we to deal with winter weather?